History of Zcash

 Major financial institutions, like JP Morgan, have also incorporated Zcash’s tech into various blockchain software, the idea being it could allow them to remain compliant with business requirements and regulations when using blockchains.

-The idea of Zero-Knowledge Proofs could further help create new applications for businesses who want to keep their actions hidden from their competitors.
+The idea of Zero-Knowledge Proofs could further help create new applications for businesses that want to keep their actions hidden from their competitors.

 But Zcash is not alone in the race, there are other privacy tokens like Monero and Dash that exist in the market and are quite popular.